Go Back

 Crockpot Chuck Roast with Vegetables

 There is nothing more comforting than a big pot roast with hearty vegetables.
-This is the easiest, 5 minute prep Crockpot Chuck Roast recipe.
-Slow cooked and the meat literally falls apart and melts in your mouth and requires minimal effort!
+This is the easiest, 5-minute prep Crock Pot Chuck Roast recipe.
+A full meal in one pot and slow cooked so the meat literally falls apart and melts in your mouth and yet requires minimal effort!

 Prep Time10 minutes